tushar5526/lpci-mirror/README.rst

 You can run ``lpcraft`` from a directory containing ``.launchpad.yaml``, although it won't do very much useful yet.

-To save the output from a job, use ``lpcraft run --output /path/to/output/directory``.
+To save the output from a job, use ``lpcraft run --output-directory /path/to/output/directory``.